Changes to how automation rules are counted in Jira Cloud

 Page copied

-This trigger runs your rule each time a page is copied (but not necessarily published).
+This trigger runs your rule each time a page that was copied is published.

 Page deleted